 - Con: You Need Space

 Most homes don’t have the space needed for a ground-mount system.
 It’s not just the footprint of the system, but you also need an area sufficiently clear to avoid shading the system.
 Because the solar panels are closer to the ground, they may be susceptible to more tree shade.
-For example, a 10-foot tall tree next to a two-story home has no effect on the roof, but that same tree on the south side of a ground mount system would affect the solar production.
+For example, a 10-foot tall tree next to a two-story home does not affect the roof, but that same tree on the south side of a ground mount system would affect solar production.

 - Con: Cost (typically, but not always)